ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

 doodle: "/doodle.png"
 ---

-# Programming Assignment 3 – Class Practice
+# Programming Assignment 3 – Classes and Conditionals Practice

-This programming assignment will help you practice writing classes.
+This programming assignment will help you practice writing classes and conditionals.
+You'll also get a chance to do some open-ended exploration of Java features.

 You will upload _several_ Java files for this assignment, detailed below.